 Pressing With a Flower Press

 If you find that you really enjoy pressing flowers, make your own flower press!
 Use two pieces of wood with holes drilled in each corner.
 Assemble the press by placing flowers and blotting paper between the boards, then slide a bolt up through each corner.
 Use wing nuts with washers to tighten the two boards together.
-Change the blotter sheets every four days or so (this helps prevent browning) and the flower will need to be pressed for three to four weeks.
+Change the blotter sheets every four days or so (this helps prevent browning) and the flower will need to be pressed for at least four weeks.

 That’s it!
 Try it!
 You’ll be preserving not only the flowers but a moment in time!